Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-\item{(b,d)} Choose such that and square-free.
-This shows that there is an infinite number of $(j_1, j_2, ..., j_b)$ satisfying ($\diamondsuit, \diamondsuit\diamondsuit$).
-Hence (i, ii, iii) {\it is} satisfied for an infinite number of $(j_1, j_2, ..., j_b)\in(\Bbb Z^d)^b$ and completes the proof. $\square$ \enddemo {\it Remark.} The second part of the non-degeneracy condition (i) will only be used below to deal with the exceptional case when condition (iii) is not applicable.
+So $(\diamondsuit\diamondsuit\diamondsuit)$ holds for $i=1$.
+Clearly this construction maybe repeated for $i= 2, ..., b$ and concludes the proof. $\square$ \enddemo {\it Remark 1.} The second part of the non-degeneracy condition (i) will only be used below to deal with the exceptional case when condition (iii) is not applicable.

+{\it Remark 2.} In fact, it follows as a Corollary of Theorem 1.1 in \cite{LX} that the good set has positive density in $(\Bbb Z^d)^b$.
+We have kept the more elementary proof of a weaker assertion for the purposes here, since \cite{LX} is a rather involved paper in analytic number theory.